Bridge Bank Expands Equity Fund Resources Group Hires Dragomir Sipovic, Vice President

 Dragomir Sipovic can be reached at (617) 995-1329, or [email protected].

 Bridge Bank, a division of Western Alliance Bank, Member FDIC, helps business clients realize their ambitions.
 Founded in 2001 in Silicon Valley, Bridge Bank offers a better way to bank for small- to mid-market businesses across many industries, as well as emerging technology companies and the private equity community.
 Geared to serving both venture-backed and non-venture-backed companies, Bridge Bank delivers a broad scope of financial solutions including capital, equipment and working capital credit facilities, venture debt, treasury management, asset-based lending, SBA and commercial real estate loans, ESOP finance and a full line of international products and services.
-Based in San Jose, Bridge Bank has 17 offices in major markets across the country along with Western Alliance Bank’s powerful array of specialized financial services.
+Based in San Jose, Bridge Bank has 16 offices in major markets across the country along with Western Alliance Bank’s powerful array of specialized financial services.
 Western Alliance Bank is the primary subsidiary of Phoenix-based Western Alliance Bancorporation.
-One of the country’s top-performing banking companies, Western Alliance was #1 best-performing of the 50 largest public U.S. banks in the most recent S&P Global Market Intelligence listing and ranks high on the Forbes “Best Banks in America” list year after year.
+One of the country’s top-performing banking companies, Western Alliance is again #1 best-performing of the 50 largest public U.S. banks in the new S&P Global Market Intelligence listing for 2020 and ranks high on the Forbes “Best Banks in America” list year after year.